meetjn/Web-Dev-Notes/README.md

 Step 4: The displayed webpage updates to match the browser DOM.

+ The concept of the single-page application or SPA for short?
+This is a one-page website where some of the page content changes based on user interaction.

+ React provides two types of components, functional components and class components.

 # NEXTJS (FULL STACK FRAMEWORK)

 The problem nextJS has solved over reactjs is that -> 1) it solved the water falling problem and 2) it made the website SEO optimized.